mansi57/swift-eats/ARCHITECTURE.md

 *Note: Complete implementation details are available in IMPLEMENTATION.md*

 *Note: Complete database schema implementation details are available in IMPLEMENTATION.md*

+### Shard-Readiness (No Sharding Initially)

+**Decision**: We will not shard initially for `restaurants`, `drivers`, or `customers`.
+However, we will make the schema and access layer shard-ready.

+**Readiness Measures**:
+- Add `geo_key` to `restaurants`, `drivers`, and `customers` to encode city/zone/geohash.
+- Create composite indexes beginning with `geo_key` for common queries.
+- Use UUIDs for globally unique identifiers.
+- Encapsulate data access via repository interfaces to support future per-geo routing without code rewrites.
+- Keep service logic stateless; any geo routing decision is made in the repository layer.

 ### Data Model Strategy: Denormalized for Performance